 The same season we played the important away game against big rivals Persebaya in Surabaya.
 On our way to Surabaya we got in trouble on the road.
 We prayed for our lives as everything around us was being attacked by the Persebaya supporters.
 It looked like a warzone and we were all lying down in the bus.
 Even with all the police, a decent escort was impossible.
 It was when I realized how deep the passion for football in Indonesia goes!
 It is so beautiful but dangerous at the same time.

-From Malang to Makassar in 2010!
+In 2020 Robert Rene Albert moved from Arema Malang to PSM Makassar.
 PSM was a small and ambitious club with great management at that time.
 Corruption is nothing new in Indonesian football and that season the federation didn’t want us to be champions.
 They replaced our home game against the current leaders of the league, Persipura to Surabaya without any reason.
 As we didn’t approve this decision we decided to leave the competition.

 My second period at PSM Makassar (after 4 years at Sarawak FA in Malaysia) was more successful but we were still fighting against higher authorities.
 Bhayangkara and Persija were blocking our way to success!
 Unannounced suspensions, and giving away extra points to our opponents (without a proper reason) made it almost impossible to win the league.